Tui Quash Slug & Snail Control

-Tui Quash is a revolutionary low hazard formula which effectively controls slugs and snails preventing them from ruining your plants, and is safer to use around children, pets and wildlife than alternative metaldehyde or methiocarb based slug and snail baits.
-The active ingredient, Iron EDTA Complex, is also used as a food additive, a medicine to cure anaemia (iron deficiency) and as a trace element fertiliser.
-It is rated less toxic than table salt for people, yet is a potent stomach poison for slugs and snails.
+With the active ingredient, Iron EDTA Complex, Tui Quash® is a revolutionary low hazard formula which effectively controls slugs and snails preventing them from ruining your plants, and is safer than alternative metaldehyde or methiocarb based slug and snail baits.

-Tui Quash lasts longer under damp conditions when slugs and snails are most active.
-When it breaks down, plants can utilise the iron chelate for healthy growth.
+Tui Quash® lasts longer under damp conditions when slugs and snails are most active.
+When Tui Quash® breaks down, plants can utilise the Iron Chelate for healthy growth.

 Directions for use

-- For best results apply after rain or watering.
+- For the best results apply after rain or watering.

 Write a review